Castles and Church history. Two of my favorite things.

 - From November to February: 10 AM to 4 PM daily

-Website: You can visit the website for the Ruiny Zamku Krzyżackiego here.
+Website: You can visit the Ruiny Zamku Krzyżackiego website here.